shoshkabob/HarmonyTime/README.md

-# Perfect Harmony
+# Harmony Time

-An automatic harmony suggestion tool by Shoshanah Weisinger.
+A website for music resources by Shoshanah Weisinger.